Dhaka Union of Journalists: History

 The Dhaka Union of Journalists was founded in 1947.
 It called for wages to be increased for journalists in the ninth wage board.
-In 2017, the union protested against section 57 of the Information and Communication Technology Act.
+In 2017, the union protested to demand repeal of section 57 of the Information and Communication Technology Act, calling it a ploy to oppress journalists.

+Following the 2025 murder of journalist Md Asaduzzaman Tuhin in Gazipur, the DUJ issued a condemnation of the murder and called for increased pressure on law enforcement to arrest the killers.
+In 2026, the union advocated for the release of journalists arrested following the July Uprising during the interim government of Muhammad Yunus.